Klipper3d/klipper/docs/Config_Reference.md

 This enables the use of a load cell for homing and probing (e.g. mesh leveling).
 A QUERY_LOAD_CELL_PROBE command can be used to print out measurements.
-This can be useful for setting the initial values for the gain, threshold, and 'invert'.
+This can be useful for setting the initial values for the gain, threshold and 'invert'.
 Afterwards a QUERY_LOAD_CELL_PROBE_END command stops the sampling.

 All probing or homing moves should be issued with low acceleration and low square-corner-velocity to prevent false triggers.
 Use a command like this "SET_VELOCITY_LIMIT ACCEL=100 SQUARE_CORNER_VELOCITY=0.1"

 To use the load cell as a z endstop set the following config option in the stepper_z section
 ```
 endstop_pin: load_cell_probe:z_virtual_endstop
 ```